tanrax/fiableDB/README.md

 ### Step 8: Working with tables or collections.

 You can create as many tables as you want.
 The default table is called `default`.
-If you want to work in another area, just use the `table` attribute in any of the above functions.
+If you want to work in another table, just use the `table` attribute in any of the above functions.

 ```python
 fiable_db.add({"name": "Luciano", "age": 54, "height": 165}, table="users")